GurarpitSingh/todo/README.md

 .env file is given for evaluation purposes.<br>

-Clone it in repository EmployeeApp.<br>
+Clone it in repository ToDo App.<br>
 Steps to Install:
 1. The root directory contains two directories:
 	Client